 Materials & Sustainability

-Most of our materials are deadstock fabrics and laces, excess yardage bought up by middlemen called “jobbers” from larger manufacturers and mills at the end of their production cycle.
+Most of my materials are deadstock fabrics and laces: salvaged yardage bought up by middlemen called “jobbers” from larger manufacturers and mills at the end of their production cycle.
 This is actually a really common way for small brands and independent designers to source materials, because they can’t meet the production minimums of large fabric mills.
-For us, this means the opportunity to source some of the best laces on the market despite our size, and to make sure those materials are sewn into something beautiful instead of winding up in a landfill.
+For me, this means the opportunity to source some of the best laces on the market despite my (teeny-tiny) size, and to make sure that those materials are sewn into something beautiful instead of winding up in a landfill.

-However, there is no “sustainable” way to produce clothing on the scale that we have been.
-Above all, our commitment to sustainability is expressed in our commitment to quality.
-We aim to make pieces you want to wear everyday, and that are up to the challenge.
+There is, however, no “sustainable” way to produce clothing on the scale that we have been.
+Above all, VAVA's commitment to sustainability is expressed in a commitment to quality.
+I aim to make pieces you want to wear everyday, and that are up to the challenge.